pjlsergeant/ziprip/README.md

 _Code is in 'dist/'_

+Installation via npm:

+     npm install ziprip

+Or download the latest browser version from downloads, above.

 ziprip can run both as a node module and in the browser.

 ziprip came from the code that powers http://www.placesteal.com/